 Native to rocky areas and undergrowth of Israel, Lebanon, Palestine, and Syria, this perennial corm is a member of the iris family, Iridaceae, that also includes gladiolus, crocosmia, and blue-eyed grass.
 The plant grows 1-3″ tall and has a rosette of grass-like leaves with a central white line along the leaf axis.
-The solitary cup-shaped flowers appear from November to February and have a white perianth of 6 parts that are fused and feature a yellow blotch in the center.
-The 3 conspicuous stamens are black.
+The solitary cup-shaped flowers appear from November to February and have a white perianth of 6 parts that are fused and feature a yellow blotch in the center with 3 conspicuous purple-black stamens.
 Photo Credit Wikipedia

 Song of Songs 6:4 (NIV)